bitwes/Gut/README.md

 * gut.assert_lt("b", my_string_var, "The value should be less than 'b'.")
 * gut.assert_true(my_bool_var, "If this ain't true, then it's false, and that means this test fails")

+GUT also provieds a print method [gut.p("some text")] that will print the passed in text indented under the test.
+It has an optional 2nd parameter that determines at what log level it should show up.
+Currently there are 3 (0, 1, 2).
 ### How do I get set up? ###

 * To setup GUT in your own project, simply copy the gut.gd script into your project somewhere.
 Probably to /scripts, that's what will be used for the rest of this documentation, but it doesn't have to be there for any specific reason.